Editorial Policy

 Fact-checking process

-For specific technical claims, we cross-reference at least two sources where possible.
+For specific technical claims, at least two sources are cross-referenced where possible.
 Version-specific behavior is verified against the actual version mentioned.
-When information is contested or unclear, we flag it explicitly rather than picking the convenient answer.
+When information is contested or unclear, it’s flagged explicitly rather than picking the convenient answer.

-If a claim depends on assumption rather than verifiable fact, we either remove it or label it as our analysis rather than established fact.
+If a claim depends on assumption rather than verifiable fact, it’s either removed or labeled as our analysis rather than established fact.

 Corrections policy